spatialos/gdk-for-unity/docs/content/get-started/open-project.md

 Launch the Unity Editor.
 It should automatically detect the project but if it doesn't, select **Open** and then select `gdk-for-unity-fps-starter-project/workers/unity`.

+<%(Callout type="warning" message="
+It will take about 10 minutes for Unity to load the Starter Project for the first time.
+In the meantime, why not take a stroll on our [Games Blog](https://improbable.io/games/blog)?" )%>

 **Before you start, apply these two quick Unity bug fixes:**

 #### Shaders